Help and Advice

-Sources of advice on looking after a historic religious building and developing it for wider community use
+This page contains sources of advice on looking after a historic religious building and developing it for wider community use

-We welcome corrections and updates, which should be sent to firstname.lastname@example.org
+NOTE: The page has been produced by Becky Payne for our website, Historic Religious Buildings Alliance (HRBA), and we welcome corrections and updates, which should be sent to firstname.lastname@example.org

-The Church of Scotland has a series of leaflets on various aspects of managing church buildings, here
+The Church of Scotland has a series of leaflets on various aspects of managing church buildings, available here

 The Church in Wales provides various resources for those caring for church buildings here: